kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 - To avoid risk of damage from voltage fluctuations, **disconnect all the timing equipment before attempting to restart a generator**.
 Reconnect only after the generator output has stabilised.
 - If power to the tag reader and router was completely lost, keep an eye on CrossMgrImpinj and make sure the connection to the tag reader is restored on boot-up (the old laptop had a quirk in its Ethernet driver whereby the USB dongle needed to be hot-plugged before it would bring up the connection).
-- When AC power is successfully restored, remember to re-enable the power failure alarm for next time.
+- When AC power is successfully restored, remember to **re-enable the power failure alarm for next time**.
 - If the redundant power supply fails, the router (15V, centre positive) and tag reader (24V, centre positive) may be powered by their own wall-wart adaptors.
 The tag reader may also be powered using 802.3af Power-over-Ethernet from a suitable 48V injector or POE switch.

 ### Results look wrong